flutter/flutter/specs/style.md

 */

 class ObjectStyleValue : AbstractOpaqueStyleValue {
-  constructor(StyleNode parentNode, any value);
+  constructor(any value, StyleNode? parentNode = null);
     // calls superclass constructor
 }

 dictionary PropertySettings {
-  String? name = null; // null if the property can't be set from a <style> block StyleGrammar? grammar = null; // msut be non-null if name is non-null; must be null otherwise Boolean inherited = false;
+  String? name = null; // null if the property can't be set from a <style> block StyleGrammar? grammar = null; // must be non-null if name is non-null; must be null otherwise Boolean inherited = false;
   any initialValue = null;
   Boolean needsManager = false;